davidbliu/assassins/README.md

 __option two:__ pick one committee (HT) as separator. looks like this: HT, random, random, random, HT, random, random, random...

+__idea:__ have a 'blacklist' of committees you cannot assign from of length like 4 or something. this is a queue. rest of committees are fair game and you sample them randomly. dequeue from blacklist and enqueue committee you just assigned from. worst case under this method is HT, length_of_blacklist, HT

 ### Interface
 here are some methods you should be able to execute